Learn To Skate

 All skaters are REQUIRED by Mass Hockey to register with USA Hockey before stepping/skating on the ice.

-Shortly after you have completed the USA Hockey registration, you will receive a confirmation email with your child's USA Hockey Confirmation Number.
+Shortly after completing the USA Hockey registration, you will receive a confirmation email with your child's USA Hockey Confirmation Number.
+This number is required when registering for our Learn to Skate program.
+All skaters must register with USA Hockey before stepping or skating on the ice—no exceptions will be made.

 Equipment